If you have already retained counsel for this matter, please disregard this notice.

 Cohen Milstein is investigating complaints that Siemens AFCI breakers cause frequent and unnecessary nuisance tripping due to harmless arcs.
 Electricians who installed Siemens AFCI breakers may have lost income due to unpaid time and expenses resolving the issues.

-If you installed Siemens AFCI breakers and have incurred unpaid time and expenses due to issues with unnecessary tripping, please fill out the form below or give us a call at 1-877-515-7955, if you would be interested in participating in our investigation.
-Depending on the results of our investigation, we may pursue litigation against Siemens related to this matter.
+If you installed Siemens AFCI breakers and have incurred unpaid time and expenses due to issues with unnecessary tripping, you may be eligible to participate in our litigation-related investigation.
+If you are interested in potentially participating in this class action investigation, please fill out the form below or give us a call at 1-877-515-7955.

 Notice: 1) If you have already retained counsel for this matter, please disregard.
 2) Cohen Milstein recognizes the importance of your privacy and personal data.
 Information provided in this form is confidential and will not be shared/sold.